doctrine/dbal/docs/en/reference/types.rst

         return 'MyFunction('.$sqlExpr.')';
     }

-Now we have to register this type with the Doctrine Type system and hook it into the database platform:
+Then you have to register this type with the Doctrine Type system and hook it into the database platform:

 ::